|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The Bocce Ball is a tall, refreshing juice highball and it is one of those drinks which remains popular enough to memorize, but that's not an issue.
-It is a delicious, simple mixed drink and there are a few ways to make it.
+The bocce ball is a tall, refreshing juice highball with a recipe that's popular enough to memorize.
+It is a simple mixed drink, although there are a few ways to make it.

-Some recipes (like the first one below) include a shot of vodka and opt for less amaretto, creating a drink that is very similar to the Screwdriver.
-The splash of soda also adds just a touch air to the drink, making it a bit more refreshing.
+Some variations, like this one, include a shot of vodka and opt for less amaretto, creating a drink that is more similar to the screwdriver.
+A splash of soda water also adds a touch of air to the drink, making it a bit more refreshing.

-- Pour the vodka, amaretto, and orange juice into a collins glass filled with ice.
+Pour the vodka, amaretto, and orange juice into a tall Collins glass filled with ice.

-You might also consider switching to a flavored vodka to add a little more dimension.
-Citrus vodkas or any light fruits are great options and any of the cake and whipped cream vodkas add a sweet, creamy background that is fun as well.
+You might also consider switching to a flavored vodka to add more dimension.
+Citrus vodkas or any light fruit flavors are great options, and cake or whipped cream vodkas can add a sweet, creamy background.